 A parent’s guide to assessment

-From September 2014 changes have been made to how schools assess children’s progress and attainment.
-The new National Curriculum requires that schools no longer use the ‘Level’ system.
+The National Curriculum requires that schools no longer use the ‘Level’ system.

 Each Band determines where the child is working in relation to the work that has been taught in lessons.
 The bands are: Below, Just Below, On Track and Greater Depth.
 In each assessment week that takes place (3 per year) a triangulation of testing, teacher knowledge and work in books will determine where the children are currently at in relation to what has been taught.
 A new attainment level will be written (e.g. Y6 On Track).
 Not all children will start at Below for the beginning of the year, it will depend on individual children and their needs.
 Each child will still have their own starting point as they progress through the school.